20612009/20612009.github.io/content/publications/conference-paper/index.md

 summary: Arsenic contamination in groundwater was evaluated over a decade (2017–2026) using hydrochemical data, GNSS-based hydraulic gradients, stable isotopes, statistical tests, and geochemical modeling.
 Results show 35–50% surface water mixing and a significant increase in arsenic in confined aquifers, likely driven by human-induced disturbances in water flow regimes, seasonal variability, and dissolution–precipitation controlled geochemical processes.

 tags:
-  - Awarded the best presentation award
+  - Awarded the best oral presentation award
 # Display this page in the Featured widget?
 featured: true